brentvatne/brentvatne.github.io/_posts/2015-04-16-packaging-react-native-component.markdown

 ![npm-init](http://brentvatne.ca/images/packaging/3-npm-init.png)

-3. `npm install react-native --save`
+3. `npm install react-native --save-dev`, then open up `package.json` and also add the same version to `peerDependencies`.

 4. Now we need to tell XCode where it can find the React Native source.
 Open up the project, add React to your Header Search Paths.